 You may have heard a bit about the political conflicts in Sabah, a province in the north of the country which has witnessed militant activity.
 It is possible to travel to Sabah but you need to do so with a local tour company.
 Don’t worry if you travel to Kuala Lumpur itself as it is generally quite safe, though you should always guard your belongings carefully!

 There are certain things you don’t want to do in Malaysia because they are illegal and the Malaysian government means business!
 Do not join any political protests as they are for locals only.
 Stay far away from drugs (there’s a death sentence for those guilty of trafficking).
 Avoid any form of same-sex PDA (homosexuality is illegal).

-After 2 or 3 days in Kuala Lumpur, it’s definitely time to explore the surrounding areas!
+After 2 or 3 days in Kuala Lumpur, it’s definitely time to explore the surrounding areas of Malaysia!
 These amazing day trips from Kuala Lumpur reveal more about the spiritual, cultural, natural and historical aspects of Malaysia!